Antigen-antibody interaction: Affinity of the interaction

+where kon and koff are the association and dissociation rate constants, respectively.

-Reciprocally the dissociation constant will be:
+Reciprocally, the equilibibrium dissociation constant Kd will be:

+The antibody-antigen binding kinetic can be described by the rate equation of a second-order reversible reaction.
 However, these equations are applicable only to a single epitope binding, i.e. one antigen on one antibody.
 Since the antibody necessarily has two paratopes, and in many circumstances complex binding occurs, the multiple binding equilibrium can be summed up as:

 where, at equilibrium, c is the concentration of free ligand, r represents the ratio of the concentration of bound ligand to total antibody concentration and n is the maximum number of binding sites per antibody molecule (the antibody valence).

 The overall strength of the binding of an antibody to an antigen is termed its avidity for that antigen.
 Since antibodies are bivalent or polyvalent, this is the sum of the strengths of individual antibody-antigen interactions.
 The strength of an individual interaction between a single binding site on an antibody and its target epitope is termed the affinity of that interaction.

 Avidity and affinity can be judged by the dissociation constant for the interactions they describe.
 The lower the dissociation constant, the higher the avidity or affinity, and the stronger the interaction.

 Autoimmune disease

 Normally antibodies can detect and differentiate molecules from outside of the body and those produced inside the body as a result of cellular activities.
-Self molecules as ignored by the immune system.
+Self molecules are ignored by the immune system.
 However, in certain conditions, the antibodies recognise self molecules as antigens and triggers unexpected immune responses.
 This results in different autoimmune diseases depending on the type of antigens and antibodies involved.
 Such conditions are always harmful and sometimes deadly.
 The exact nature of antibody-antigen interaction in autoimmune disease is not yet understood.